heoelri/adopac/labs/lab1/lab1.md

 ![Pipeline in Repo](img/lab1_pipeline_in_repo.png)

-You can edit the pipeline here, too, but without the additional capabilities of the Pipeline Editor we saw before:
+You can edit the pipeline here, too, but without the additional capabilities of the Pipeline Editor like adding tasks for example that we saw before:

 ![File Editor](img/lab1_repo_file_editor.png)